Naza1re/flights-booking-REST-api/README.md

 # Flights-booking service

-This web service application provide people  with booking flights for travaling
+This web service application provides people with booking flights for travaling

 ## Technologies